opendocsg/slw-judgments-backfill/2004_SGHC_130/report.md

  We must act on the settled rule of practice, which is that amendments are not admissible when they prejudice the rights of the opposite party as existing at the date of such amendments.
 If an amendment were allowed setting up a cause of action, which, if the writ were issued in respect thereof at the date of the amendment, would be barred by the Statute of Limitations, it would be allowing the plaintiff to take advantage of her former writ to defeat the statute and taking away an existing right from the defendant, a proceeding which, as a general rule, would be, in my opinion, improper and unjust.
 Under very peculiar circumstances the Court might perhaps have power to allow such an amendment, but certainly as a general rule it will not do so.

-L P Thean JA in _Chan Mui Eng v Chua Chu Huwe_ [1994] 1 SLR 375 concurred with the even stronger view of Scrutton LJ in _Mabro v Eagle, Star and British Dominions Insurance Company, Limited_ [1932] 1 KB 485 at 487 where Scrutton LJ held:
+L P Thean JA in _Chan Mui Eng v Chua Chu Huwe_ <span class="citation">[1994] 1 SLR 375</span> concurred with the even stronger view of Scrutton LJ in _Mabro v Eagle, Star and British Dominions Insurance Company, Limited_ [1932] 1 KB 485 at 487 where Scrutton LJ held:

  In my experience the Court has always refused to allow a party or a cause of action to be added where, if it were allowed, the defence of the Statute of Limitations would be defeated.
 The Court has never treated it as just to deprive a defendant of a legal defence.